 A gene family is a group of genes that share important characteristics.
 Classifying individual genes into families helps researchers describe how genes are related to each other.
 For more information, see What are gene families? (http://ghr.nlm.nih.gov/handbook/howgeneswork/genefamilies) in the Handbook.

-More than 20 mutations in the SMC1A gene have been identified in people with Cornelia de Lange syndrome.
-These mutations account for about 5 percent of all cases of this condition.
+More than 35 mutations in the SMC1A gene have been identified in people with Cornelia de Lange syndrome, a developmental disorder that affects many parts of the body.
+Researchers estimate that mutations in this gene account for about 5 percent of all cases of this condition.

-Most of the SMC1A gene mutations responsible for Cornelia de Lange syndrome change single protein building blocks (amino acids) used to make the SMC1 protein.
-These genetic changes alter the structure and function of the protein, disrupting its ability to regulate genes involved in development.
-These changes in gene regulation are likely responsible for the developmental problems characteristic of Cornelia de Lange syndrome.
+Most of the SMC1A gene mutations that cause Cornelia de Lange syndrome change single protein building blocks (amino acids) in the SMC1 protein.
+These mutations alter the structure and function of the protein, which likely interferes with the activity of the cohesin complex and impairs its ability to regulate genes that are critical for normal development.
+Although researchers do not fully understand how these changes cause Cornelia de Lange syndrome, they suspect that altered gene regulation probably underlies many of the developmental problems characteristic of the condition.

-Studies suggest that mutations in the SMC1A gene usually cause a form of Cornelia de Lange syndrome with relatively mild features.
-Compared to mutations in the NIPBL gene, which are a more common cause of the disorder, SMC1A gene mutations tend to cause less significant delays in development and growth and are less likely to cause major birth defects.
+Studies suggest that mutations in the SMC1A gene tend to cause a form of Cornelia de Lange syndrome with relatively mild features.
+Compared to mutations in the NIPBL gene, which are the most common known cause of the disorder, SMC1A gene mutations often cause less significant delays in development and growth and are less likely to cause major birth defects.